montuganesh/supreme-carnival/README.md

 1 | MH Level Converter | ~0.60
 1 | Nexstar 127 SLT Telescope* | —
 4 | Worm Gear Set 27:1 | 86.96

-Collin, do the mechanical parts and cost we ended up using.
+10| 1/4-inch Thrust Bearings |32.54
+3 | 1/4-inch D-shaft, 12 in | 15.16

+Also used, from available resources:
+~$20 PLA Printer Filament
+~$2 assorted nuts, bolts
+~$5 hollow curtain rod

+Total Construction Cost, not counting unbilled resources: $260.23

 \* Optical part of the telescope only

 — Part was on hand, no purchase necessary

-The total cost of the electrical components we used (including shipping) came out to about $230.
-Including a basic Raspberry Pi and the necessary mechanical parts, this total cost of this porject comes out to just under $300.
+The total cost of the electrical components we used (including shipping) came out to about $260.
+Including a basic Raspberry Pi and the necessary mechanical parts, this total cost of this project comes out to $300.21 .
 For comparison, many similar commercial telescopes with these capabilities sell closer to the $500-$1500 range, though they also usually also include the optical part of the telescope itself.

 ### Extra Parts
 In the interest of full disclosure, we list here the parts that we bought but did not end up using, and the parts that we bought to facilitate remote work on this project (such as multiple Raspberry Pis so that each of us could test code on them individually)